Chrysler LeBaron: 1980 model update

-For 1980, the LeBaron underwent an mid-cycle facelift.
-The exterior was styled with sharper-edged sheetmetal and restyled with a waterfall grille (similar to the 1974-1975 Imperial); the sedan roofline underwent aerodynamic revisions (no longer shared with the Volaré).
-The two-door moved to the shorter F-body wheelbase, also receiving aerodynamic enhancements to its rear sheetmetal.
-The interior underwent design upgrades to make the model line more luxurious.
-Chrysler introduced a limited-edition "Fifth Avenue" option package for the 1980 LeBaron four-door sedan.
+For 1980, the LeBaron underwent a mid-cycle revision.
+The exterior underwent several aerodynamic enhancements, featuring sharper-edged front corners, and a narrower radiator-style grille (similar to the 1975 Imperial, debuting a design used by Chrysler into the early 1990s).
+The roofline of the sedan was revised for aerodynamic upgrades; a squared-off look ended its design commonality with the Aspen/Volaré, and the coupe adopted a more formal profile.

+To position the model line upmarket, Chrysler introduced the limited edition "Fifth Avenue" option package for the four-door sedan.
 A conversion by American Sunroof Corporation, the Fifth Avenue featured a padded vinyl roof covering the quarter glass of the rear doors and interior trim upgrades.